 Limitations you should be aware of

 There are some limitations you should be aware of when using the Performance Cache plugin.

-- Each URL of your site needs to have been visited at least once before it is shopd in the Performance Cache.
-So some pages of your site might be shopd in the cache and some not.
+- Each URL of your site needs to have been visited at least once before it is saved in the Performance Cache.
+So some pages of your site might be stored in the cache and some not.

 - If you have a lot of dynamic content, like for example a header with changing images, we recommend disabling the Performance Cache plugin.
 This is because the cached copy of your site on the Varnish server, may not be the same as the actual site.

 - Plugins that require PHP executions don't work correctly with Performance Cache enabled, for example, visitor counters.

 By default, the cache is set for 30 days, or 2592000 seconds.
 In most cases this is fine.